ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

   * Verify whether the overall vSAN volume usage is above 70%.
 You might need to either reduce disk usage or add an ESXi host before the upgrade.
 * If your vCenter Server instance was originally ordered in V2.5 or later, contact IBM Support for the **root** user ID password for both the PSC and vCenter as only an account with **customerroot** access is visible on the console.
 If the PSC and vCenter **root** user ID is visible with its password, then this step is not required.
 * Confirm that you have a [My VMware](https://my.vmware.com){:external} user ID for which to download the required binary files to upgrade.
 If you don't, contact IBM Support with the upgrade support ticket ID.
 * Confirm that VUM is configured to reach https://www.vmware.com to download patches.
 If it can't be configured because of security policies, then you must manually download the most recent patch sets and upload them into VUM.
-For more information, see [VMware Update Manager introduction](/docs/services/vmwaresolutions?topic=vmware-solutions-vum-intro#vum-intro).
+For more information, see [VMware Update Manager introduction](/docs/vmwaresolutions?topic=vmware-solutions-vum-intro#vum-intro).

 ### Preparing your jumpbox
 {: #vc_vsphere_upgrade-prereq-jumpbox}

 As the {{site.data.keyword.cloud_notm}} client access VPN is limited to 512 Kbps, it is recommended that you take one of the following actions:
 * Provision an {{site.data.keyword.cloud_notm}} Windows 2012-2016 server Virtual Server Instance (VSI)
-* Set up a similar Windows VM on a separate vSphere vCenter Server environment within the same {{site.data.keyword.CloudDataCent_notm}}.
+* Set up a similar Windows VM on a separate vSphere vCenter Server environment within the same {{site.data.keyword.cloud_notm}} data center.
 This VM is used as a jumpbox into the vCenter Server instance for the upgrade and it allows the downloading of the binary files from https://my.vmware.com.
 While it is possible to place this VM on the vCenter Server instance that is being upgraded, it is not recommended.

 Complete the following steps to order a VSI jumpbox.